8 Tips to Improve Your Fly Casting

 Fly casting can be an intricate process with a lot of moving pieces.

-• When casting a fly rod, you’re casting the line as opposed to the lure with traditional fishing rods.
+• When casting fly rods, you’re casting the line as opposed to the lure with traditional fishing rods.

-• While casting, you will bend or “load” the rod during the backwards cast.
-This will push the line out further during your forwards cast, repeating the process to move your line out further and further.
+• While casting, you will bend or “load” the rod during the backward cast.
+This will push the line out further during your forward cast, repeating the process to move your line out further and further.

 • The rod-tip path your rod travels over the course of the cast will determine the “loop,” or motion, your fly line makes.